Skip to main content

 Spring 2026

-Randy Barnett Is the Declaration of Independence our law?
+Is the Declaration of Independence Our Law?

 Randy Barnett: Chase Distinguished Lecture Series

-Wednesday, April 8, 2026 | 4 p.m. at Thompson Library | Registration details coming soon!
+Wednesday, April 8, 2026 | 4 p.m. at Thompson Library | Register today

 Ohio Civics Centers Symposium